Likithsatya192/Multi-Model-AI-Agent-for-Health-Diagnostics/README.md

 **Key Features:**
 *   **LLM Extraction**: Uses **Llama-3.3-70b** to read documents like a human doctor.
 *   **Multi-Model Intelligence**: Specialized agents for Pattern Recognition, Context Analysis, and Report Synthesis.
+*   **Context-Aware RAG Chatbot**: Allows users to chat with their report.
+Uniquely, the chatbot checks both the **vector database** (retrieved text chunks) AND the **full analysis state** (AI-synthesized patterns, risk assessment, and recommendations) to provide highly accurate answers.

 ---